spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec3.rst

 :File suffix: _x1d

-All types of inputs result in a 1D extracted spectral data product, which is saved as a "_x1d" file, which is normally the result of performing the :ref:`extract_1d <extract_1d_step>` step on the combined "_s2d" or "_s3d" product.
+All types of inputs result in a 1D extracted spectral data product, which is saved as a "_x1d" file, and is normally the result of performing the :ref:`extract_1d <extract_1d_step>` step on the combined "_s2d" or "_s3d" product.

-For NIRCam and NIRISS WFSS data, the :ref:`extract_1d <extract_1d_step>` is performed on the individual unresampled 2D cutout images, and then the :ref:`combine_1d <combine_1d_step>` is used to combine those spectra into a final combined "x1d" product for each source.
+For NIRCam and NIRISS WFSS, as well as NIRISS SOSS data, the :ref:`extract_1d <extract_1d_step>` is performed on the individual unresampled 2D cutout images, and then the :ref:`combine_1d <combine_1d_step>` step is used to combine those spectra into a single combined "x1d" product for each source.